 For a full overview of all the college’s services to help students pay for college, go to www.howardcc.edu/pay.

 WELCOME AND INFORMATION CENTER

 The Welcome and Information Center operates the campus switchboard and also provides counter service locations throughout the campus, including in the Rouse Company Foundation Student Services Hall (main location), the Hickory Ridge Building and the Burrill Galleria.
 The center provides students with general information regarding college programs, courses, and services.
 Information regarding office hours, locations, and directions to and from the campus are also available at each Welcome Center location.
 Students may obtain a copy of their schedule (proof of ID required).
-They may also submit Change of Information Forms at the Welcome Center’s main location.
 Notary services, voter registration information, and various college publications, such as the catalog and credit and noncredit class schedules, student handbook, and campus maps, are also available through the Welcome and Information Center.
-Prospective students are welcome to take the college’s iPod tour.
 The Welcome and Information Center oversees the Student Ambassadors Program.
 Students interested in participating in this program should contact the Welcome and Information Center at 443-518-1000 or visit the main Welcome and Information Center location (RCF, first floor).

 The main Welcome Center location also has Sorenson VRS video phone services for students and visitors who are deaf or hearing impaired.